Training and Enrichment Activities

 Graduate and Postdoctoral Training Opportunities at UAB

 Doctoral and fellowship trainees come to Birmingham from throughout the national and international scientific community, and participate in a research environment that emphasizes dedicated mentorship, rigorous training, and interdisciplinary innovation.
-In 2012, UAB ranked among the top 25 academic institutions in the US with regard to postdoctoral work environment (The Scientist annual survey).
 A full curriculum in Graduate Biomedical Sciences (www.uab.edu/gbs) and thematic areas (Biochemical and Structural Biology, Cell, Molecular Developmental Biology, Genetics and Genomic Sciences, Immunology, Microbiology, Pathology, and Molecular Medicine) are available to graduate students and research fellows on our campus.
 Special emphasis has been placed on programs concerning patient-oriented research (including translational science rotations offered through the UAB CTSA), bioinformatics, integration of basic science with human disease, and didactic training in the ethical conduct of scientific investigation.
 Dr. Richard Marchase (a cell biologist who pursued studies of CFTR for many years) serves as Vice President for Research and Economic Development at UAB.
 In that capacity, he oversees all research training activities.
-In the past two years, UAB has received 57 institutional training grants and fellowships from NIH totaling over $12 million.
-UAB was also awarded one of 23 Howard Hughes Medical Institute (HHMI) Med-to-Grad mentoring programs nationwide.
-External grants for junior investigators have grown as well (e.g., UAB has 45 active K awards from NIH).
+In the past two years, UAB has received 45 institutional training grants and fellowships from NIH totaling over $3.7 million.
+UAB was also awarded two Howard Hughes Medical Institute (HHMI) Med-to-Grad awards.
+External grants for junior investigators have grown as well (e.g., UAB has 39 active K awards from NIH).
+In 2013, UAB was ranked first among academic institutions in the United States for its Postdoctoral training programs (The Scientist).

 Cystic Fibrosis Seminar Series